 - Use easy-to-learn simulation software (Rakić et al., 2020): similarly, the use of modern simulation software, such as Simio, Arena, Anylogic, Simul8, ExtendSim, Witness, Flexim, etc., can allow for rapid deployment and testing of models.
-This, in turn, can facilitate that the student focuses on relevant modelling and simulation concepts instead of investing time in learning more complex environments. - Use easy-to-learn scientific programming languages (Ozgur et al., 2017): for courses with students that might not have a solid background in computer science, the use of modern and easy-tolearn programming languages such as Python or Julia should reduce the learning curve when compared with other more traditional languages such as C/C++ or even Java.
+This, in turn, can facilitate that the student focuses on relevant modeling and simulation concepts instead of investing time in learning more complex environments. - 310 that might not have a solid background in computer science, the use of modern and easy-to-learn programming languages such as Python or Julia should reduce the learning curve when compared with other more traditional languages such as C/C++ or even Java.

-- Employ easy-to-learn modelling and optimisation software (Tan et al., 2019): modelling and optimisation software has also evolved quite quickly during the last years, and nowadays one can rely on open and easy-to-use tools such as Open Solver for Excel, or on academic versions of commercial solvers such as Cplex, Gurobi, LINGO, etc. - Use easy-to-learn statistical and data analysis environments (Jena, 2019; McNamara, 2018): open statistical software such as R can be a powerful tool but also one with a steeper learning curve when compared to commercial software such as SPSS, Minitab, Tableau, or SAS.
-Still, the use of graphical interfaces such as R Commander can make the tool more appealing for the general user. - Employ easy-to-learn maths environments (Caridade et al., 2015), such as Matlab, Maple, Mathematica, Mathcad, etc., which are also extremely powerful. - Promote the use of online collaborative tools (Koranteng et al., 2020), such as Overleaf for Latex or Google Docs for traditional word processor files. - Promote teamwork while completing homework activities (Dellatola et al., 2020; Hesse et al., 2015), especially for activities regarding complex problem solving, where interdisciplinary teams, analytic thinking, and discussion of ideas might be necessary elements in obtaining an efficient solution. - Recommend appropriate videos (Moghavvemi et al., 2018): nowadays, YouTube has become a very valuable source of excellent videos for selflearning, including videos on many programming languages, statistical and simulation software, mathematical concepts, modelling and solving using optimisation software, real-life applications of simulation and analytics in different fields, etc.

-• Consider embedding videos into the lecture notes that describe the use of specific software or that guide the students on the completion of a task in a step-by-step manner.
+• Employ easy-to-learn modeling and optimization software (Tan et al., 2019): modeling and optimization software has also evolved quite quickly during the last years, and nowadays one can rely on open and easy-to-use tools such as Open Solver for Excel, or on academic versions of commercial solvers such as Cplex, Gurobi, LINGO, etc.

+• Use easy-to-learn statistical and data analysis environments (McNamara, 2018; Jena, 2019): open statistical software such as R can be a powerful tool but also one with a steeper learning curve when compared to commercial software such as SPSS, Minitab, Tableau, or SAS.
+Still, the use of graphical interfaces such as R Commander can make the tool more appealing for the general user.

+• Employ easy-to-learn math environments (Caridade et al., 2015), such as Matlab, Maple, Mathematica, Mathcada, etc., which are also extremely powerful.

+- Promote the use of online collaborative tools (Koranteng et al., 2020), such as Overleaf for Latex or Google Docs for traditional word processor files. - Promote teamwork while completing homework activities (Dellatola et al., 2020; Hesse et al., 2015), especially for activities regarding complex problem solving, where interdisciplinary teams, analytic thinking, and discussion of ideas might be necessary elements in obtaining an efficient solution. - Recommend appropriate videos (Moghavvemi et al., 2018): nowadays, YouTube has become a very valuable source of excellent videos for self-learning, including videos on many programming languages, statistical and simulation software, mathematical concepts, modeling and solving using optimization software, real-life applications of simulation and analytics in different fields, etc. - Consider embedding videos into the lecture notes that describe the use of specific software or that guide the students on the completion of a task in a step-by-step manner.

-Although these practices are also suitable for a face-toface learning environment, they are especially relevant to address some of the challenges of online education.
+Although these practices are also suitable for a face-to-face learning environment, they are especially relevant to address some of the challenges of online education.
 Shared learning environments help reduce isolation feelings.
 Easy-to-use material takes care of students with poor digital skills, while not hindering the rest.
 Also, this easy use allows the learner to make small but continuous progress, thus keeping them motivated.
 In addition, simulation allows the student to actively engage with software, helping reduce distractions and increasing the attention span.

 The use of these resources allow for the creation of a wide variety of simulations.
 Given the simple learning curve of the software, students can rapidly advance through the cognitive levels mentioned in Section 3.2, even those without a strong background in computer science.
-This approach allows for a more comprehensive utilisation of simulation-based learning, encouraging students to not only use the simulation as a black box but also interact at a higher level, modifying or creating their own simulations.
+This approach allows for a more comprehensive utilization of simulation-based learning, encouraging students to not only use the simulation as a black box but also interact at a higher level, modifying or creating their own simulations.